Administrative Law Judges

 The Office of Administrative Law Judges is composed of judges who preside over hearings and issue decisions.

-The Office of Communication Business Opportunities promotes competition and innovation in telecommunications ownership and information services.
-The office also supports opportunities for small communications businesses and women-owned and minority-owned communications businesses.
+The Office of Communications Business Opportunities promotes competition and innovation in telecommunications ownership and information services.
+The office also supports opportunities for small, women-owned, and minority-owned communications businesses.

 The Office of Engineering and Technology advises the Commission on technical and engineering matters and develops and administers Commission decisions regarding spectrum allocations.
 The office also grants equipment authorizations, experimental licenses and special temporary operation authority.